-As one of our strategic priorities, enhancing diversity and inclusion benefits our college and campus.
+As one of our strategic priorities, enhancing diversity and inclusion benefits our students, college and campus.
 To us, diversity goes beyond race and gender, because we know a diverse group of students, those who bring varying perspectives because of their roots or life experiences, yields richer ideas and design.

-Beyond these traditional definitions comes a more multi-layered definition of “diversity,” which can be derived from economic levels, regional differences, physical challenges, family dynamics, ages, military backgrounds, high school or undergraduate experiences and more, and must include a culture of inclusion.
+Beyond these traditional definitions comes a more multi-layered definition of “diversity,” which can be derived from economic levels, regional differences, physical challenges, family dynamics, ages, military backgrounds, high school or undergraduate experiences and more.

-Many of our students are the first in their families to go to college, yet many follow generations of scholars.
+Many of our students are First Gen, the first in their families to go to college, yet many follow generations of scholars.
 Some have families of their own, and for many, this is their first time away from home.

 And through our active student exchange program, we host close to 20 international students each year, adding another layer of diversity to the studios.

 In 2013 and 2017, two of our students earned the Gensler Diversity Scholarship.
 Founded by Gensler to cultivate a more diverse professional culture, the scholarship empowers African-American students to make a vivid impression on the architectural profession.
 Candidates are evaluated on their creative rigor, compelling designs and commitment to user-driven innovation.

 They are not just words we say.
 It’s not about bullet points on a report.